-The definition of mineral resource and associated mineral resource categories used in this report are those recognized under National Instrument 43-101 and set out in the Canadian Institute of and deposit modeling methodologies associated with the current Hope Brook deposit resource estimate are discussed below in report sections 14.2 through 14.18.
+The definition of mineral resource and associated mineral resource categories used in this report are those recognized under National Instrument 43-101 and set out in the Canadian Institute of Mining, Metallurgy and Petroleum Standards on Mineral Resources and Reserves Definitions and Guidelines as amended in 2014 (the CIM Standards).
+Assumptions, metal threshold parameters and deposit modeling methodologies associated with the current Hope Brook deposit resource estimate are discussed below in report sections 14.2 through 14.18.